reiver/golang-backend-training/chapters/logging/README.md

 Notice that the online documentation for your package at https://pkg.go.dev/ doesn't have any descriptions or examples (like the documentation you see for many of the Go built-in packages).

+(Contrast that with a package such as Go's built-in `"net/http"` package which has a lot of documentation: https://pkg.go.dev/net/http )

 Add documentation to your `log` package.